jgerega107/ansible-homelab/README.md

 #### WORK IN PROGRESS!
 Ansible collection used to provisioning my homelab.
 Some roles I've created do the following:
-- Install drivers (Nvidia, ZFS) for RHEL9 and Ubuntu systems
+- Install drivers (Nvidia, ZFS) for Debian systems
-- Install/manage Docker on RHEL9/Ubuntu systems
+- Install/manage Docker on Debian systems
 - Install/configure stateless observability agents (Grafana Alloy)
 - Install/manage Samba
 - And more

+# This is only tested on Debian 13.

 ## Potential future plans
 - Set up molecule (vagrant backend? need vagrant boxes representative of homelab OSes)